 Sunday Night 6 p.m.

-Sunday night we sing the old and ancient hymns of the faith, we study God's word (currently we are going through Romans) and then the day of worship culminates with the faith community taking the Lord's Supper together to remember and proclaim Christ's death and resurrection.
+Sunday night we sing the old and ancient hymns of the faith, we study God's word (currently we are going through our Membership Matters Class) and then the day of worship culminates with the faith community taking the Lord's Supper together to remember and proclaim Christ's death and resurrection.

 Wednesday Night 7 p.m.